kristinemlarson/gnssIR_python/README.md

 The second peak is expactly where the L2 peak should be multiplied by F1/F2.

 [The L5 signal is pretty nice too.](LORG/Figure_5.png)

+Why are the peaks not perfectly alined on the x-axis?
+Because the ice sheet is not a perfectly flat reflector.
+If you want to see what flat really looks like, [find an airport.
+This is my own personal favorite airport.](LORG/Figure_2_p038.png)

 # Publications
 * There are A LOT of publications about GPS/GNSS interferometric reflectometry.